MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/05-content-understanding.md

     ![Screenshot of a Azure AI project details in Azure AI Foundry portal.](../media/ai-foundry-project.png)

 ## Create a Content Understanding analyzer

-You are going to build an analyzer that can extract information from travel insurance forms.
-You'll start by defining a schema based on a sample form.
+You are going to build an analyzer that can extract information from invoices.
+You'll start by defining a schema based on a sample invoice.

 1. In a new browser tab, download the [invoice-1234.pdf](https://github.com/microsoftlearning/mslearn-ai-document-intelligence/raw/main/Labfiles/05-content-understanding/forms/invoice-1234.pdf) sample form from `https://github.com/microsoftlearning/mslearn-ai-document-intelligence/raw/main/Labfiles/05-content-understanding/forms/invoice-1234.pdf` and save it in a local folder.
 1. Return to the tab containing the home page for your Azure AI Foundry project; and in the navigation pane on the left, select **Content Understanding**.